GoogleCloudPlatform/cloud-spanner-emulator/README.md

   guarantee the same query execution plan as the Cloud Spanner service, and hence query plans and statistics reporting are disabled on the emulator.

+- Some queries that use SQL functionality present in ZetaSQL but not in Cloud Spanner service may succeed instead of being rejected as invalid.

 - Certain quotas and limits (such as admin api rate limits and mutation size limits) are not enforced.